digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 ## Part 2: Committing <a id="committing"></a>

-**Interactively develop the conceptual chart at the blackboard (explain to students which operations lead to transitions between the states)**
+**Interactively develop the conceptual chart on the blackboard (explain to students which operations lead to transitions between the states)**

 Highlight: we focus on local repositories only in this part!

 ASK for concentration

-- How should a versioning system look like? - area where you have the project files that you work with, and a separate "version database".
+- How should a versioning system look like? - Area where you have the project files that you work with, and a separate "version database".
 Git calls it the "working directory" and the git directory.
 It has operations to create new versions from the files in your working directory.
 And it also has operations to retrieve files from the "version database" or the "history".
 That's what we will focus on for now (local operations).
 [AREAS AUFZEICHNEN]
 - Zusätzlich gibt es noch eine Staging Area [IN DER MITTE  EINZEICHNEN].
 - Stellen Sie sich jetzt vor, dass wir unser Git-Projekt angelegt haben, es gibt also das working directory und das git directory.
 Und wir haben jetzt verschiedene Dateien erstellt, zB.
 Programmcode, tests, dokumentation, und notizen.
 [ADD FILES TO WORKING DIRECTORY].
 - Die erste Frage, die sich stellt ist: wie lege ich eine neue Version an?
 Wir wollen also den Programmcode und die Tests in der neuen Version haben.
 Die Dokumentation ist noch nicht fertig und die Notizen sollen auch nicht in die Version.
 Und da kommt die Staging Area ins Spiel.
 Alles was in die nächste Version aufgenommen werden soll muss vorher in die Staging area, sozusagen markiert für die nächste Version bzw. den nächsten Commit.